ama-bit/virtual-machine-hardening/README.md

 ⚠️ Draft — content under active refinement

-In the first guide, securely set up an Ubuntu virtual machine by verifying and installing VirtualBox, then validating Ubuntu installation media using SHA256 checksums and GPG signatures.
+In the first guide (vm-verify.md), securely set up an Ubuntu virtual machine by verifying and installing VirtualBox, then validating Ubuntu installation media using SHA256 checksums and GPG signatures.

-In the next guide, install and harden your VM.
+In the next guide (vm-install-harden.md), install and harden your VM.

 ---